BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 ### Unlimited goodberries stacking
 Goodberries stack size is 5 by default, and if created regularly, they quickly clutter the inventory.
 Especially so if you're using an AI script from a mod like SCS that creates them automatically.

-That is is silly, of course - just how much space a berry takes?
+That is silly, of course - just how much space a berry takes?
 Now you can stuff them all into a single slot.

 ### Improved Shandalar's cloak
 A cloak that an archmage sends a group of adventurers to get must be something important, right?
 However, in game it's just a rag with no abilities, which is a bummer.
 TnT changes the cloak into something worthwhile.